nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Notes.md

 - Hover the mouse over the note icon to see the contents of the note.
 - A Note can be removed by clicking on the note and selecting `Remove <category> note`

-**TODO - Confirm with Marc no intention to add Notes to the Journal view in the Working Tree window.
 **TODO - Screenshot of multiple color icons, Add Note, and the Dialog in one screen?

 ## Troubleshooting

 - The **Add Note** command does not appear when I click on a commit in the **Graph View**?

-  This is because the notes feature has not been [enabled in SmartGit](#enabling-notes-for-a-repository).
+> This is because the notes feature has not been [enabled in SmartGit](#enabling-notes-for-a-repository).

 - When I attempt to add a note to a commit, I receive the warning _Do you want to overwrite the existing note?_

-  By design, git notes only allows a single note per commit, per category to be added.
+> By design, git notes only allows a single note per commit, per category to be added.
   You can either append to the existing note and overwrite it, or you can add a new note in a different notes category.

 - I've pushed a branch containing notes in my repository to a remote, however when others clone the repository, they do not see the notes?

-  Git notes are not stored on the current branch, and must be pushed and fetched separately.
+> Git notes are not stored on the current branch, and must be pushed and fetched separately.
   In the **Log Window**, under the **Branches View**, open the *Other Refs* section and push the `notes/<category>` ref to the remote.
   Similarly, other users need to fetch *Other Refs* in order to obtain all notes for the repository

-- I've rebased several commits containing notes using the squash option, and now I don't see my notes
+- I've rebased several commits containing notes using the squash option, and now I don't see my notes!

-  **TODO - I guess SmartGit could assist by merging all notes on the squashed commits and appending it to the rewritten commit as a note in the same category?
+> As notes are linked to a specific commit id, rewriting commands such as rebase will create new commits.
+  You can use the [notes rewriteRef configuration](GitNotes.md#rebasing-and-git-notes) to instruct git to copy (or append) notes on squashed commits across to the newly rewritten commit.